 Some years ago I discovered that I sometimes got cramps from vitamin B12.
-If, for instance, I had a B12 injection in the evening, when I was no longer going to be exercising, invariably led to leg and foot cramps during the night.
-If I did 5 minutes of exercise on my Gazelle after a B12 shot in the evening, then I experienced no cramps during the night.
+If, for instance, I had a B12 injection in the evening, when I was no longer going to be exercising, it invariably led to leg and foot cramps during the night.
+If I did 5 minutes of exercise on my Gazelle after a B12 injection in the evening, then I experienced no cramps during the night.

-The cramps aspect of using vitamin B12 surprised me ~ My original research into vitamin B12 indicated that there was no danger of taking too much B12.
+The cramps aspect of using vitamin B12 surprised me.
+My original research into vitamin B12 indicated that there was no danger of taking too much B12.
 Therefore, vitamin B12 was harmless.
 Suddenly having cramps from vitamin B12 didn’t seem harmless.

 On the other hand, it was pretty simple to have a magnesium tablet when I had an evening B12 injection.
-So, for several years I used 5 or more of the 5mg Methylcobalamin lozenges a day.
+So, for several years I happily continued to use 5 or more of the 5mg Methylcobalamin lozenges a day.
 That was about how much I needed in order to not have nose bleeds, feel depressed or have numb feet, among other signs of low vitamin B12 levels.
 All things considered, it was great to know that as long as I had a magnesium tab;et I didn’t get cramps from vitamin B12.

 Then I hurt my back and each time the pain woke me during the night I used another 5mg Methylcobalamin lozenge.
 I believed it helped with the pain.

-It may have helped at first but before long I was getting painful muscle spasms that affected not just each leg, and all of it, but also my torso, which was scary.
+It may have helped at first but before long I was getting excruciatingly painful muscle spasms that affected not just all of each of my legs, but also my torso, which was scary.